• Skip to primary navigation

 Notes

-1. If you want to make the blending even easier, chop all the ingredients first (no need for vey fine chopping) and then blend.
+1. If you want to make the blending easier, chop all the ingredients first (no need for vey fine chopping) and then blend.

 2. Don't be tempted to add too much water or the chutney will become watery.